 If there is more than one presenter, only one travel grant may be awarded for each student paper accepted.
 Students presenting with non-students are not eligible to apply.

 The Awards Chair administers the process of receiving applications and communicating with applicants.
 Every effort should be made to assist as large a number of students as possible to attend; only in the event of insufficient funds should consideration be given to the applicant’s seniority.

 Applicants should be notified of the outcome within three weeks of the application deadline.

-Grants will be paid out to successful applicants at the Conference by cheque on receipt of proof of travel expenses that are equal to or more than the amount awarded, or as otherwise advised.
+Grants will be paid out to successful applicants at the Conference, usually by cheque, on receipt of proof of travel expenses that are equal to or more than the amount awarded, or as otherwise advised.